asimwe1/rust_chatapp/site/guide/3-overview.md

 ! note

-  Rocket master uses the tokio runtime.
+  Rocket v0.5 uses the tokio runtime.
 The runtime is started for you if you use `#[launch]` or `#[rocket::main]`, but you can still `launch()` a Rocket instance on a custom-built runtime by not using _either_ attribute.